 It was the last day of the school holidays, I was taking down the Christmas decorations and planning to take the kiddies out in the afternoon.
-Sarah called from work and said the hospital communications department were looking for a volunteer to speak that evening on Midlands today about sugar.
+Sarah called from work and said the hospital communications department were looking for a volunteer to speak that evening on Midlands today about sugar and how much sugar is too much.
 I said yes!
 Our plans changed and the girls ended up watching

 What was it about?